Kamen: Transport

 Kamen is maybe most known because of the nearby highway crossing, the Kamener Kreuz.
 The north-south directed A1 meets the east-west directed A2; due to the importance of both highways the crossing is prone for traffic jams.

 Sports

 The village Kamen-Methler is well known for its football training camps.
 The German football team prepared themselves for the 1990 World Cup win in Kamen-Methler.
 During the soccer world championship 2006 in Germany the Spanish football team lived there.
+The SportCentrum Kaiserau was notably used as the team base camp by the Albania national football team during the UEFA Euro 2024 tournament.